 What is small talk?

-Small talk is the polite (and sometimes shallow) conversations you have during social interactions.
+Small talk is the polite (and sometimes superficial) conversations you have during social interactions.

 When you engage in small talk, you generally address unimportant and non-controversial subjects, and the conversation doesn’t often veer into more profound or deep topics.